crgreenwood/schlongly_stag/README.md

 # RetroArch

 ## Setup

-1. Using the provided Dropbox link download the Windows or Mac installer plus the games folder.
+1. Using the provided Dropbox link download the Windows or Mac installer plus the games folder
 2. Install RetroArch
 3. Run it for the first time, from the main menu choose "Load Core"
 4. Select "Download a Core"